 In the past ten years, we have seen (for the first time in history) women as CEOs of Fortune 500 technology companies and as Principal Engineers, Chief Engineers, Product Managers, Program Managers, Lead Engineers, Software Architects, Technical Directors and CTOs (Chief Technical Officer).
 We anticipate this will continue, with women engineers either founding more emerging technology startup companies - or managing existing firms.

-Salaries for women in engineering will continue to outpace most other occupations (excluding medicine and law), and opportunities are projected to remain in abundance through 2014, due to the supply measured against fast rising demand.
+Salaries for women in engineering will continue to outpace most other occupations (excluding medicine and law), and opportunities are projected to remain in abundance, due to the supply measured against fast rising demand.
 Women engineers at the B.S., M.S. or Ph.D. level entering the high demand technical sectors software, electrical, mechanical, aerospace, biomedical and RF engineering can expect higher salaries than their counterparts in most other professional fields.

 Restrictions and Copyrights: Information published in the EngineerSalary.com website may be displayed, and printed for your personal, non-commercial use only.
 Data, information or other components may not be republished, reproduced, reprinted, distributed, disseminated, duplicated or resold in whole or in part, for commercial or any other purposes.
 You may not modify, copy, distribute, transmit, reproduce, publish, license, create derivative works from, transfer, or sell any information obtained from EngineerSalary.com.